 Ready to play any role to maintain peace in country: Rajinikanth

-Days after condemning the communal violence in Delhi, Tamil film superstar Rajinikanth said on Sunday that he was willing to play any role in order to maintain peace in the country The actor made the comments in a tweet after a few leaders from a Muslim outfit called on him at his residence.
+Days after condemning the communal violence in Delhi, Tamil film superstar Rajinikanth said he was willing to play any role in order to maintain peace in the country The actor made the comments in a tweet after a few leaders from a Muslim outfit called on him at his residence here on Sunday.

 "I am willing to play any role in order to maintain peace in the country.
-I too agree with their (Muslim outfit leaders) comment that a country's prime objective should be love, unity and peace," he said in the tweet Earlier in the day, members of the Muslim outfit 'Tamil Nadu Jama'athul Uama Sabai' met the 69-year-old actor at his Poes Garden residence.
+I too agree with their (Muslim outfit leaders) comment that a country's prime objective should be love, unity and peace," he said in the tweet Earlier in the day, members of the Muslim outfit 'Tamil Nadu Jamaat-ul Ulama Sabai' met the 69-year old actor at his Poes Garden residence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)